 Using Cloud Servers tags

-The Cloud Control Panel lets you attach descriptive tags to your Cloud Servers and other assets.
+In the Cloud Control Panel In the Cloud Control Panel, you can attach descriptive tags to your cloud servers and other resources.
 Tags help you organize your infrastructure as it grows.
-You can use them to quickly find specific assets using several different filtering mechanisms.
+You can use them to quickly find specific resources by using several different filtering mechanisms.

-Check the boxes next to tags in the filter on the left side of the server’s list to find those instances.
+To find tagged instances, select the check boxes next to the tags in the Tag on the left side of the server’s list.